vc-project/vc/content/docs/shortcodes/rendering/Visibility.md

+### Why Ray tracing?
+The standard rendering method uses precalculated light maps for the light of all the scene.
+Some games use volumetric lighting for adding light sources in movement and allowing dynamic shades but this light moderation method requires an intensive use of GPU.
+Ray tracing allows the obtention of reflections and shades projections with accuracy in the rendering process.
+In the traditional rendering methods, both effects are optional and can cause meaningful impacts in performance.

 ![Living Room](/vc/sketches/LivingRoom.jpg)
 A Living Room illuminated using Ray Tracing in Software OctaneRender

 ![Living Room](/vc/sketches/LivingRoomRT.jpg)
 Details

-### Why Ray tracing?
-The standar rendering method uses light maps precalculated and the light of all scene.
-ANy games use the volumetric lighting for adding light sources in movement and allow dynamic shades.
-But, this moderation method requires intensive use of GPU.
-Ray tracing allows reflects and shades projecting with accuracy in th erendering procces.
-In the traditional rendering methods, both effects are optional and can cause meaningfulimpacts in performance.

 ### References